Ross65536/linux_rPI_4_9/README.md

 ### Burn Raspbian image on SDCAR of the raspberry PI

-download from website and follow their tutorial to burn a image
+download from Raspberry website and follow their tutorial to burn a image

 ### INSTALL TOOLCHAIN